peter hanson's field guide to interesting film

 "Assault on Precinct 13" (1976).
 John Carpenter assumed his mantle as a manly-man director of bleak, modern, comic-book horror with this audacious urban thriller, his first solo feature.
 A stark narrative about an army of thugs laying siege to a decommissioned police station, the picture—an acknowledged retread of Howard Hawks' "Rio Bravo" (1959)—is powered by attitude, pervasive menace, and one of Carpenter's signature synthesizer scores.
 The characters are purely archetypal: a noble cop, a surprisingly honorable hood, and the tough women who admire them.
 Yet Carpenter infuses his broad storytelling strokes with flair, from quotable dialogue ("You can't argue with a confident man") to startling violence (brace yourself for the ice cream scene).
 Especially when Carpenter's throbbing music connects shots of nameless killers oozing out of the darkness, the picture has an irresistibly creepy feel.

 "Au revoir les enfants" (1987).
-For the better part of twenty years, I've named Louis Malle's semiautobiographical heartbreaker as my favorite movie, and though I find many other films more conducive to repeat viewings, I fall back in love with the poetic despair of this picture every time I think I've escaped its thrall.
+For more than three decades, I've named Louis Malle's semiautobiographical heartbreaker as my favorite movie, and though I find many other films more conducive to repeat viewings, I fall back in love with the poetic despair of this picture every time I think I've escaped its thrall.
 Fictionalized from a real-life incident Malle experienced in occupied France during World War II, the deceptively simple story takes place at a remote Catholic school.
 Brilliant student Julien (Gaspard Manesse) is more curious than alarmed when the school becomes a haven for mysterious new boys including Jean (Raphael Fejto).
 First seeing Jean as an intellectual rival, Julien slowly accepts the boy as a friend; along the way, he discovers that Jean is a Jew hiding from the Nazis.
 How Julien shares that forbidden knowledge occasions a quiet climax of shattering impact.
 Autographed with a voice-over coda that deepens the drama and also provides a window into how Malle evolved into a complicated artist, the movie is stark, poetic, and, in many important senses of the word, true.

 “Away from Her” (2006).
 An elegant study of the effects of Alzheimer’s on a long marriage, Canadian actress Sarah Polley’s assured debut as a writer-director takes subject matter normally found in the saccharine confines of heartfelt TV movies and approaches the subject matter with artistry and restraint.
 Nominally illustrating the ravages of Alzheimer’s and the bleak options available even to affluent sufferers, the picture is actually more interested in the sad irony of a couple losing each other years after rebuilding a turbulent relationship.
 Sixties cinema icon Julie Christie, still very much a dazzling beauty, commands the film as Fiona, a woman whose life changes profoundly in ways she cannot grasp, and Gordon Pinset complements her as a man of letters whose vast intellect is useless in the face of his wife’s decline.
 Based on a short story by Alice Munro, the picture takes an unexpected turn once Christie’s character is institutionalized, illustrating yet another painful dimension of the disease: Fiona’s heart still longs for connection, but because he’s literally away from her, Fiona’s husband is not the person with whom she connects.
 The pacing of Polley’s picture could be faster, but the film’s emotional core is luminous.